Electrostatics/electrostatics.github.io/docs/structures-ready.md

 permalink: /docs/structures-ready/
 ---

-Below, is a quick start guide for getting structures ready for APBS using two implementations for using PDB2PQR.
+Below is a quick-start guide for getting structures ready for APBS with two ways of using PDB2PQR.
 PDB2PQR is an automated pipeline for the setup, execution, and analysis of Poisson-Boltzmann electrostatics calculations.
 This is a Python software package that automates many of the common tasks of preparing structures for continuum